Horror Madness: Death Proof vs. Scream

 Tarantino has his faults, but he’s not smug, and he never thinks he’s too good for the genre he’s playing with.
 Death Proof is less obvious as a slasher pastiche than Scream is, partially because the characters don’t spend all of their damn time talking about horror movies and how they’re in one now.
 The characters are savvy, but they all are - including the girls who die.
 There isn’t just one final girl, either.
 There are three friends, working together, who take down the villain, and you get the sense that what really saved them was their refusal to be separated or placed in opposition to each other.

 There’s no competition among these women.
 They’re all smart, they’re all interesting.
 Tarantino is great at action set pieces, and he’s great at building suspense, but more than anything he makes a great hang out movie.
-He takes so much time in Death Proof just letting women hang out and talk to each other, more than women do in any other film by a male director I can think of.
+He takes so much time in Death Proof just letting women hang out and talk to each other, more than women do in most films by male directors.
 Tarantino makes you like these girls, the ones who die and the ones who live.
 You admire the three women who defeat the killer, but that admiration never turns into contempt for the women he killed.

 Who cares, really, about any of the people in Scream?
 You might care about Sidney, I guess, but that’s all.
 She is, like most final girls, best understood in comparison with everyone else in her film.
 She’s defined by what she doesn’t do as much as by what she does.
 It’s hard to know her because we never get to hang out with her.
 She just learns that she’s in a horror movie, and she has to act like it in order to survive.